-Lack of fusion can occur when the voltage or wire feed speed is set too low, or when the operator's travel speed is too fast.
-Because aluminum conducts heat much faster than steel, it is prone to lack of fusion at the start of a weld until enough energy is put into the weld.
-Some welding equipment addresses this by automatically ramping up the current at the start of a weld and then decreasing it to avoid too much heat build up.
+Lack of fusion can occur when operators set voltage or wire feed speed too low, or when travel speeds are too fast.
+Because aluminum conducts heat much faster than steel, it is prone to lack of fusion at the start of a weld.
+Some welding equipment addresses this by automatically ramping up the current at the start of a weld and then decreasing it to avoid heat build up.

-With aluminum, craters can form at the end of a weld.
-If they are not filled in, they create a stress point, which can lead to cracking.
-This requires the user to quickly trigger the gun again to fill in the crater, although some welding machines offer a crater timer that will fill in the crater when the gun trigger is released.
+With aluminum, a common MIG welding defect is when craters form at the end of a weld.
+If operators do not fill them in, they create a stress point, which can lead to cracking.
+This requires the user to quickly trigger the gun again to fill in the crater.
+Some welding machines offer a crater timer that will fill in the crater when the operator releases the gun trigger.

-Too much heat input can be caused by setting voltage or wire feed speed too high or by too slow of a travel speed.
-This can lead to warping or burn through especially on the thinner materials found in the sign industry, aluminum being more prone to the effects than steel.
-Generally aluminum requires a faster travel speed than steel to avoid heat build up.
+Causes of too much heat input include setting voltage or wire feed speed too high or by too slow of a travel speed.
+This can lead to defects like warping or burn through especially when MIG welding thinner materials.
+Aluminum is more prone to the effects than steel.
+Generally, aluminum requires a faster travel speed than steel to avoid heat build up.

-Push only: Feeding aluminum wire through a push only system can be difficult, but it can be done on a limited basis.
-It requires u-groove drive rolls to provide more surface contact with the wire, a Teflon liner, adequate drive-roll pressure, the ability to keep the gun cable straight and a high tolerance for pain.
+- Push only: Feeding aluminum wire through a push only system can be difficult, but can be done on a limited basis.
+To avoid weld defects, use a u-groove drive roll to provide more surface contact with the wire.
+You’ll also need a Teflon liner, adequate drive-roll pressure, and the ability to keep the gun cable straight.

 Choosing the right equipment

-Choosing the right equipment can address many of these problems before they occur.
-AutoSet™ technology, as found on many of Miller's Millermatic welders, relieves the operator of having to dial in parameters when welding steel.
-With Auto-Set, the operator simply dials in the thickness of the steel and the diameter of the wire being used, and the machine sets the optimal voltage and wire feed speed.
+Choosing the right equipment can address many MIG welding defects before they occur.
+AutoSet™ technology, found on many Millermatic welders, relieves the operator of dialing in parameters when welding steel.
+With Auto-Set, the operator simply selects the thickness of the steel and the diameter of the wire being used, and the machine sets the optimal voltage and wire feed speed.

-For fine tuning, or for welding aluminum, a machine equipped with infinite voltage control, such as the Millermatic 212 AutoSet or Millermatic 252, allows the operator to fine tune settings to avoid putting too much or too little heat into the weld.
+For welding aluminum, all Millermatic and Multimatic machines feature infinite voltage control, which allows the operator to fine tune settings.
+This helps avoid putting too much or too little heat into the weld.
 Older equipment may use tapped settings that can make it more difficult to set, especially when welding thin material.

-In addition, both the Millermatic 212 and Millermatic 252 can use spool guns to allow easy set up for both steel and aluminum welding.
-The Millermatic 252 also features Auto Gun Detect™, so the operator only has to pick up the MIG or spool gun and pull the trigger to start welding.
+In addition, all Millermatic and Multimatics can use spool guns to allow easy set up for both steel and aluminum welding.
+The Millermatic 252, 255 and Multimatic 235, 255 and 252 also features Auto Gun Detect™, so the operator only has to pick up the MIG or spool gun and pull the trigger to start welding.

-For more dedicated aluminum welding, a machine such as the Millermatic 350P, features pulsed MIG welding, which helps eliminate burn through on thin materials.
+The Millermatic 255 and Multimatic 255, features pulsed MIG welding, which helps eliminate burn through on thin materials.
 In addition, it features an XR-Aluma-Pro™ push-pull gun, which helps eliminate wire feeding issues.
 Additional technology, such as Aluminum Pulse Hot Start™ provides more power at the start of a weld to avoid the “cold start” to which aluminum welding is prone.

 The photo above shows an example of a good weld on steel.
-Below are photos of a selection of bad welds that can result from a variety of potential problems, including the following:
+Below are photos of a selection of MIG welding defects that can result from a variety of potential problems:

-Travel Speed Too Fast - A narrow convex bead with inadequate tie-in at the toes of the weld, insufficient penetration and an inconsistent weld bead are caused by traveling too fast.
+Travel speed too fast: Traveling to fast can cause a narrow convex bead with inadequate tie-in at the toes of the weld, insufficient penetration and an inconsistent weld bead.

-Travel Speed Too Slow - Traveling too slowly may produce a large weld with excessive heat input resulting in heat distortion and possible burn through.
+Travel speed too slow: This may produce a large weld with excessive heat input resulting in heat distortion and possible burn through.
 In most cases, proper travel speed is when the arc is on the leading edge of the puddle.

-Voltage Too High: Too much voltage is marked by poor arc control, inconsistent penetration, and a turbulent weld pool that fails to consistently penetrate the base material.
+Voltage too high: Too much voltage leads to poor arc control, inconsistent penetration, and a turbulent weld pool that fails to consistently penetrate the base material.